 A well-known source of misery for immunocompetent people, respiratory viruses are a major cause of morbidity and mortality in immunocompromised patients.
 Our group seeks to improve prevention, diagnosis and treatment strategies for respiratory virus infections (e.g., respiratory syncytial virus, parainfluenza viruses, influenza A and B, adenovirus, human metapneumovirus, rhinoviruses, coronaviruses (including SARS-CoV-2), and enteroviruses) after hematopoietic cell transplant (HCT).
-We are interested in clinical, host and viral risk factors associated with disease progression, prolonged viral shedding, and clinical outcomes.
+We are interested in clinical, host defense, and viral risk factors associated with disease progression, prolonged viral shedding, and clinical outcomes.